jjotterson/datapungibea/README.md

   - dataFrame is a cleaned up version of the request result in pandas dataframe format
   - request is the full output of a request query (see the request python package)
   - code is a request code snippet to get the data that can be placed in a script
+  - (and "metadata" in some cases - listing detailed metadata)

 The most intricate entry is the request one.
 It is an object containing the status of the query: